 - Abnormal psychology

 With a master's degree, professionals are able to pursue work as school counselors, which can be a lucrative and satisfying career.
 According to the United States Bureau of Labor Statistics (BLS), school counselors should continue to enjoy solid job prospects for the next decade, thanks in part to rising enrollment numbers at colleges and universities.
-The BLS states that job opportunities for school and career counselors will grow 8% from 2014-2024, which is about as fast as the national average.
-In total, approximately 22,500 new school and career counseling jobs will become available.
-Educational, school, guidance and vocational counselors can expect to earn a median salary of $53,660 per year as of 2015, per the BLS.
+The BLS states that job opportunities for school and career counselors will grow 8% from 2019-2029, which is about faster than the national average.
+In total, approximately 26,800 new school and career counseling jobs will become available.
+Educational, school, guidance and vocational counselors can expect to earn a median salary of $58,120 per year as of 2020, per the BLS.

 School counseling programs at the master's level are available online, though some parts must be done in-person such as campus visits and internships.
 The program offers courses to provide students with the knowledge needed to help K-12 students with educational, personal and social guidance through school counseling programs.